andersen-lab/Freyja/README.md

 # Freyja
 Freyja is a tool to recover relative lineage abundances from mixed SARS-CoV-2 samples from a sequencing dataset (BAM aligned to the Hu-1 reference).
 The method uses  lineage-determining mutational "barcodes" derived from the UShER global phylogenetic tree as a basis set to solve the constrained (unit sum, non-negative) de-mixing problem.

 Freyja is intended as a post-processing step after primer trimming and variant calling in [iVar (Grubaugh and Gangavaparu et al., 2019)](https://github.com/andersen-lab/ivar).
-From measurements of SNV freqency and sequencing depth at each position in the genome, DWDM returns an estimate of the true lineage abundances in the sample.
+From measurements of SNV freqency and sequencing depth at each position in the genome, Freyja returns an estimate of the true lineage abundances in the sample.

 ## Installation
 Freyja is entirely written in Python 3, but requires preprocessing by tools like iVar and [samtools](https://github.com/samtools/samtools) mpileup to generate the required input data.
 Successful installation of iVar (available via conda) should be sufficient to perform all required steps.